NVlabs/rcm/README.md

 ## Future Directions

 There are promising directions to explore based on rCM.
 For example:
-- The forward–reverse divergence joint distillation framework of rCM could be extended to **autoregressive video diffusion** by leveraging a *causal teacher*.
+- The forward–reverse divergence joint distillation framework of rCM could be extended to **autoregressive video diffusion** by leveraging a *causal teacher with teacher forcing* to complement self-forcing.
 - Few-step distilled models lag behind the teacher in aspects such as physical consistency; this can potentially be improved via reinforcement learning.

 ## Acknowledgement